COVID-19 pandemic: Strategies

 Nature reported in 2021 that 90% of researchers who responded to a survey "think that the coronavirus will become endemic".

 Containment

 Containment is undertaken to stop an outbreak from spreading into the general population.
 Infected individuals are isolated while they are infectious.
-The people they have interacted with are contacted and isolated for long enough to ensure that they are either not infected or no longer contagious.
+People they have interacted with are contacted and isolated for long enough to ensure that they are either not infected or no longer contagious.
 Screening is the starting point for containment.
 Screening is done by checking for symptoms to identify infected individuals, who can then be isolated or offered treatment.
 The zero-COVID strategy involves using public health measures such as contact tracing, mass testing, border quarantine, lockdowns, and mitigation software to stop community transmission of COVID-19 as soon as it is detected, with the goal of getting the area back to zero detected infections and resuming normal economic and social activities.
 Successful containment or suppression reduces Rt to less than 1.